Everyday Nourishing Foods

 Ingredients

 • Chickpeas - I cooked chickpeas using an Instant pot and used it in this recipe.
-You can check my Instant pot chickpeas recipe to cook soaked or dry chickpeas at home easily.
+You can check my Instant pot soaked chickpeas recipe to cook soaked chickpeas at home easily.
 To use canned chickpeas to make chana saag curry, drain and rinse them with clean water to remove extra salt.

 • Greens - I used only spinach in this recipe.
 But you could use any of these leafy greens - Mustard leaves, radish leaves, kale, fenugreek leaves, swiss chard, collard greens, baby spinach.
 And the final taste of saag will depend on the greens used.
 If you use more mustard greens, radish, fenugreek leaves, and kale, curry will be pungent and take more time to cook.